-The only fossils observed within the various Late Caenozoic superficial deposits during the present field study comprise well-dispersed to occasionally concentrated clasts of petrified wood that occur among coarse surface gravels and pediment gravels along the foot of the Klein-Koedoesberge Escarpment (e.g. Locs.
-155, 156, 176, 180) (Fig. 66).
+The only fossils observed within the various Late Caenozoic superficial deposits during the present field study comprise well-dispersed to occasionally concentrated clasts of petrified wood that occur among coarse surface gravels and pediment gravels along the foot of as well as above the Klein-Koedoesberge Escarpment (Fig.52).
 Some of the concentrated float blocks are angular, clearly having broken-up nearby, while others are slightly rounded as a result of fluvial transport and sheetwash.
-Most of the material has probably been reworked from the Waterford Formation (or upper Tierberg Formation) that builds the crest of the escarpment, but it is also possible that some blocks have a Lower Beaufort Group provenance.
-In contrast to the fresh-looking, pale grey, markedly-banded material observed in the Waterford Formation outcrop area (Figs. 50 to 55), some reworked fossil wood blocks show pervasive orange or brownish hues - perhaps due to long residence within pediment gravels.
+Most of the material has probably been reworked from the Waterford Formation but it is also possible that some blocks have a Lower Beaufort Group provenance.
+In contrast to the fresh-looking, pale grey, markedly-banded material observed in the Waterford Formation outcrop area (cf Almond 2016b), some reworked fossil wood blocks show pervasive orange or brownish hues - perhaps due to long residence within pediment gravels.
 Still others lack well-marked growth bands or well-preserved xylem fabric and may have suffered partial decomposition prior to silicification.

-Figure 66.
-Angular to slightly rounded clasts of petrified wood dispersed among coarse pediment gravels of Late Caenozoic age, Vogelstruis Fontein 81 (Loc.
-155) (Scale in cm).
+Figure 52.
+Angular to slightly rounded clasts of reworked petrified wood dispersed among coarse pediment gravels of Late Caenozoic age, Barendskraal 76 (Loc.
+214) (Scale in cm).